Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Auto-Pilot Mode/README.md

 - Click `Create pull request` to create the pull request.

 > [!IMPORTANT]
-> Copilot Enterprise Feature only!
+> This is a `Copilot Enterprise` feature only!
 In order to use the Pull Request Summaries feature you need a Copilot Enterprise License and have this feature enabled in your GitHub account.

 ### Step 4.
 Changing Altitude to mitigate turbulence - Adjust Pull Request